Geometry Denoising with Preferred Normal Vectors: Numerical Experiments

 In this section, we present four numerical experiments using the proposed problem \eqref{eq:general-model-repeated}.
 Each experiment features a distinct initial geometry (represented by a surface mesh~$\mesh$) and label set of preferred normal vectors and is designed to showcase a different aspect.

 The first example (\cref{subsection:example:sphere}) clarifies the effect of the parameters $\assignmentWeight$ (assignment weight) and $\TVweight$ (TV weight).
 We therefore use a sphere with noisy vertex positions as a simple model geometry.
 In the second example (\cref{subsection:example:platonic-solids}), we show that the model is capable of affecting large deformations of the initial geometry, provided that the assignment weight~$\assignmentWeight$ is sufficiently large.
 To demonstrate this, we deform a sphere mesh into one of several platonic solids, which feature only a few distinct preferred normal vectors.
 In the third example (\cref{subsection:example:city-skyline}), we consider denoising a noisy, synthetic city skyline scan, illustrating how knowledge of preferred normal vectors can substantially enhance the reconstruction quality.
-Finally, we use problem \eqref{eq:general-model-repeated} for an artistic purpose and apply it to the Stanford bunny (\cref{subsection:example:stanford-bunny}) to achieve a rough wood carving effect.
+We use problem \eqref{eq:general-model-repeated} for an artistic purpose and apply it to the Stanford bunny (\cref{subsection:example:stanford-bunny}) to achieve a rough wood carving effect.
+In the final example (\cref{subsection:example:inscription}), we apply the proposed model \eqref{eq:general-model-repeated} to a 3D scan of an inscription on a gravestone.
+Knowledge about the limited number of facet angles occurring in the inscription can help decipher the text, which is partially eroded and covered by moss.

 The fidelity and regularization terms

 are used in all examples, where

 Here $\vertexdata_\vertex \in \R^3$ denotes given, generally noisy data for each vertex $\vertex \in \vertices$.
 Simultaneously, $\vertexdata$ serves as the initial vertex positions~$\sequence{\vertexpositions}{0}$ in \cref{algorithm:ADMM}.
 The second addend in \eqref{eq:fidelity-term} is a rudimentary mesh quality term that prevents triangles from becoming too small.